 In the case of MEF-Based ESData: The list shall contain any non-zero number of Absolute AE-ID or Absolute CSE-IDs.

-NOTE 1: The present specifications do not provide any details about how the Source MEF Client selects the list of Target MEF Clients.
+NOTE: The present document does not provide any details about how the Source MEF Client selects the list of Target MEF Clients.

 The Source MEF Client shall send a MEF Key Registration Update request, including the updated information shown in table 8.3.5.2.9-1.